Current Tamalpais Design Review Board Members:

 Community service includes Tam Junction Vision Group and Tam Design Review Board.
 Environmental Forum of Marin Master Class 43, wonder, beach, sea level rise, oak trees.

-At home in Mill Valley, Logan Link is a founding member of a real estate team within Golden Gate Sotheby's.
+At home in Mill Valley, Logan Link is a founding member of a real estate team within Compass.
 Her work as an agent, combined with a lifetime spent in Marin, has allowed her to develop a deep understanding of our unique county.